xxnuo/MTranServer/README_en.md

 - Fixed memory overflow issue, now running a single English-Chinese model requires only 800M+ memory, and other language model memory usage has also been significantly reduced
 - Added interfaces for multiple plugins

-## Docker Compose Deployment

-Currently only supports Docker deployment on amd64 architecture CPUs.
-ARM and RISCV architectures are under development 😳

-### Desktop Docker One-Click Package
+## Desktop Docker One-Click Package

 > Desktop one-click package deployment requires `Docker Desktop` to be installed.
 Please install it yourself.